 Advocacy - support available to get your voice heard

-- Talks things through with you to find out what you want
+- Talk things through with you to find out what you want

-- Supports you to get your views across at appointments and meetings
+- Support you to get your views across at appointments and meetings

 What can an Advocate help with?

 - Accessing services such as Health, Housing, Social Care

 - Do you want things in your life to change?

 - Do you feel that you are not being listened to?